kylewm/brevity/README.md

 Changes
 -------

+- 0.2.2 - 2015-11-19: add `format_as_title` parameter to shorten
+  to support formatting article titles instead of note posts
 - 0.2.1 - 2015-10-25: all links default to 23 characters now that
   [Twitter serves all t.co links over https][t.co-https]
 - 0.2.0 - 2015-09-20: added autolink function